rmoehn/jursey/doc/tutorial.md

   until the answer has been given.
 Return the next blocking workspace.
 This might be the current workspace if the pointer's target was already present.

+  Note that you cannot unlock a reflected pointer in place.
+What is reflected is supposed to be an unchanged snapshot of the past; you can't change it by unlocking something.
+If you still want to know what is behind the pointer, you can launder it.
+See the [feature demo](doc/feature_demo.clj), section ‘Unlocking reflected pointers’.

 - `(reply …)` Answer the current workspace's question.
 Unblock all workspaces and root questions that are waiting for the answer.
 Return the next blocking workspace or `nil` if there are none.